 Creating and Establishing Routines

 Ease the youth into your home, as the transition may be really hard for them.
 By creating routines and sticking to them as much as possible during and after this critical initial period, you can help create or recreate a sense of normalcy.

 “Predictability leads to feelings of safety and trust for all children,” notes parenting coach, Darlynn Childress.
-“When basic needs are met in a consistent and loving way, children are free to trust the caregiver.
-You can achieve this by creating a schedule in your home for meals, naps, bedtime and grooming so your child can anticipate your willingness and ability to meet his/her needs.
+“When basic needs are met consistently and lovingly, children are free to trust the caregiver.
+You can achieve this by creating a schedule in your home for meals, naps, bedtime, and grooming so your child can anticipate your willingness and ability to meet his/her needs.
 This is how a secure attachment is fostered.
 Routines create trust too.”

 Ensuring the Child Has a Connection to Their Past Life

 When working with older kids, the fost-adopt or adoption process can be fraught.
 After all, from their perspective, it’s a big change to go through.
 It can sometimes be helpful to keep a few items around that remind them of home, to help ease the transition.